 Berlin – The city of freedom

 The interest of Brazilians in Berlin is not that surprising.
 As Simon Hiebenga puts it, “Vienna is historical, Paris the city of love – and Berlin?
 Berlin is the city of freedom – here, everything is possible.”
 Amazingly, perhaps, São Paulo and Berlin are quite similar in some respects.
 For instance, both cities have a lively and sizeable street art scene.
-So, during his last visit, Simon Hiebenga took an artistic and inventive approach to presenting Germany’s premier congress destination.
+So, during one visit, Simon Hiebenga took an artistic and inventive approach to presenting Germany’s premier congress destination.
 Equipped with a stencil of Berlin’s iconic TV Tower and a spray can, the invited event agencies could create their own cool graffiti.
 Afterwards, at a Graffiti Workshop, so typically Berlin, they could get a feeling for just how truly remarkable incentives in this city can be.

 Leverage our team’s expert insights into markets, locations and event design!
 We’re here to help you make your vision a reality and connect you with the event partners and experts in our city.
 Whether you are planning a meeting, congress or incentive, contact us at convention@visitBerlin.de or browse our Meeting Guide Berlin to find the right venue for your event.

 Our thanks to Simon Hiebenga for the interview!

 Brazil facts at a glance:

 - With over 72,036 visitors and around 247,439 overnight stays in Berlin 2019, Brazil ranks fourth place in the overseas markets.